davidbolin/rSPDE/README.md

 # Description #
-rSPDE is an R package used for approximating fractional elliptic SPDEs
+rSPDE is an R package used for approximating fractional SPDEs

 L^\beta u(s) = W,